 Whether it’s attached to the aforementioned patterned straw or tied to a glass stem, tiny signage makes it easy for guests to choose drinks from passing trays – and looks polished and stylish to boot.
 Photo by Carla Ten Eyck Photography

 Discover more wedding cocktail ideas in our photo galleries!
-If you're having an outdoor wedding, be sure guests stay hydrated with well-decorated drink stations and be sure to have some non-alcoholic beverages available to offer to guests.
+If you're having an outdoor wedding, be sure guests stay hydrated with well-decorated drink stationsnon-alcoholic beverages available to offer to guests, and if you are serving alcohol, get ideas from these tropical cocktail drinks!